 Both male and female dogs may exhibit excessive urination due to an imbalance of hormones.
 In spayed females, especially older dogs, “spay incontinence” can be caused by a decrease in estrogen production.
 Cushing’s disease is another common but serious condition, marked by an increase in cortisol production from the adrenal glands.

 Diabetes is among the more serious conditions with frequent urination as a symptom.
-As in humans, low levels of insulin lead to excess glucose, which may cause diabetes in dogs.
-Diabetes is tricky to treat and may require insulin injections and/or dietary changes, so a visit to the vet is imperative if you suspect your dog may be afflicted.
+As in humans, low levels of insulin or insulin resistance lead to excess blood glucose, which may cause diabetes in dogs.
+Diabetes will require insulin injections and dietary changes, so a visit to the vet is imperative if you suspect your dog may be afflicted.

-Separation anxiety in dogs can manifest in many ways, and excessive peeing or pooping may be symptoms.
-Often, anxious dogs will get so overworked, they may poop in the house, even if they’ve been successfully potty trained.
+Separation anxiety in dogs can manifest in many ways, including excessive peeing or pooping.
+Anxious dogs will often get so overworked that they may poop in the house, even if they’ve been successfully potty trained.
 This can be super frustrating for pet parents!

 👉 For an anxious pup, ask your vet if your doggie could benefit from a calming supplement to ease their nerves.